dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 This plot demonstrates that Radix sort is very fast.
 DataMiner sorts 100M integers in just under 5 seconds using a single thread, which is much faster than ClickHouse.
-Adding threads does not improve performance as much for DuckDB, because Radix Sort is so much faster than Merge Sort.
+Adding threads does not improve performance as much for DataMiner, because Radix Sort is so much faster than Merge Sort.
 Both systems end up at about the same performance at 4 threads.

 Beyond 4 threads we do not see performance improve much more, due to the CPU architecture.